Baasim-Ahmed/Warriors-Showdown/README.md

 ## Description

-Switch Strike Showdown is a 2D fighting game built with Pygame where two players can battle it out, each controlling a team of two distinct characters.
+Warriors Showdown is a 2D fighting game built with Pygame where two players can battle it out, each controlling a team of two distinct characters.
 Players can strategically switch between their characters during combat, adding a unique layer of depth to the classic fighting game formula.

 ## Features